wenruiq/wenruiq/README.md

 ## I'm a Developer, Gamer, and Student!

-- 🔭 I’m currently working on an [Instant Messaging Web App][chatty]!
+- 🔭 I’m currently working on a [Cross E-commerce Platforms Searching Web App][haste]!
 - 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate with other developers for exciting joint projects
 - 🥅 2020 Goals: Improve my skills in competitive programming!